Damocles-fr/MPC-JF/README.md

 	###### Alternatively you can use TamperMonkey or any userscript extension
 	###### MPCJF.js can be put in Jellyfin JavaScript Injector plugin instead, but every play buttons in Jellyfin Web won't work anywhere else without MPC-JF.

-### 4. Install MPCJF userscript in ViolentMonkey
+### 4. Install MPCJF .js userscript in ViolentMonkey
 - Install the .js into ViolentMonkey, one-click install with auto-update : [MPCJF.user.js](https://raw.githubusercontent.com/Damocles-fr/MPC-JF/refs/heads/main/MPCJF.user.js)
 - If your Jellyfin Server is not set the default adress ``` http://localhost:8096/ ``` : Select **Modify** to replace ``` http://localhost:8096/ ``` with your Jellyfin web URL, for exemple :
   ```
   // @match        http://192.168.1.10:8096/*
   ```
 	##### - Don't forget the * at the end.
-	##### - To allow modify, and so it don't ger overwrite if I update this script, Uncheck Allow Updates & Allow Modification
+	##### - To allow modifications, and so it doesn’t get overwritten if I update this script, uncheck Allow Updates & Allow Modification.
 	###### To find and modify the installed `MPCJF.user.js` Browser settings → Extensions → **Violentmonkey** → Options → Go to **Installed Scripts** > ***`</>`***

 ### 5. Enable PowerShell Scripts Execution to allow MPCJF.ps1